gwo0d/rusty_rails/README.md

-# 🚂 This project is still under active development
+🚂 This project is under active development.